OP City: Preview

 In recent years, the Ethereum ecosystem has faced significant scalability challenges, driving the need for innovative solutions that can optimize operation costs while maintaining the integrity and decentralization of the network.
 Among these solutions, the OP Stack and Canon Fault Proofs Virtual Machine (VM) have become critical components in the ongoing efforts to enhance the performance and efficiency of Ethereum Layer 2 rollups.

-The OPcity stack is research made at Zenbit that delves into the theoretical and practical aspects of the OP Stack and Canon Fault Proofs VM, offering valuable insights into their implementation, performance benchmarks, and potential future enhancements.
-It comprises the contributions and insights needed to complete the first OP city milestones, and aims to summarize this document compilation made from December 2023 through 2024 as a starting point for researchers to study and test the rollup implementation from the OP stack and push its limits through the OP city stack.
+In this context, the OPcity stack delves into the theoretical and practical aspects of the OP Stack and the Canon Fault Proofs VM, providing valuable insights into their implementation, performance benchmark, and potential future improvements.
+Additionally, it gathers the contributions and knowledge necessary to achieve the OP City milestones, compiling documents developed from December 2023 to 2024.
+Its purpose is to serve as a starting point for researchers and students to explore and test the implementation of OP Stack rollups, pushing its limits through the OP City stack.

 1. OP Stack Theoretical Framework

-This section lays the theoretical groundwork for understanding the OP Stack and Fault Proofs, crucial components in the scalability solutions for Ethereum.
-We begin by examining the scalability issues inherent in Ethereum and how rollups, as Layer 2 solutions, are instrumental in addressing these challenges.
-The development of the OP Stack, along with the concept of the superchain and fault proofs, plays a vital role in optimizing operational costs for decentralized technologies.
-The discussion is supported by academic references and relevant URLs, providing a comprehensive overview of the theoretical underpinnings that drive these advancements.
+This section establishes the foundations for understanding the OP Stack and Fault Proofs, key elements in Ethereum’s scalability solutions.
+It begins by addressing Ethereum’s inherent scalability issues and how Layer 2 rollups offer strategies to address these challenges.
+It highlights how the evolution of the OP Stack, alongside the concept of the Superchain and fault proofs, is crucial for optimizing operational costs in decentralized technologies.
+This analysis is supported by academic references and relevant URLs, providing an overview of the theoretical foundations driving these advancements.

 Ethereum Scalability

-Ethereum has emerged as one of the most important blockchain platforms, providing a decentralized network that has transformed how applications are developed and operated.
-Unlike traditional systems, Ethereum is an open-source, decentralized computing network that allows developers to create and run smart contracts, supporting a wide range of decentralized applications (dApps).
+Ethereum has established itself as one of the most important blockchain platforms, transforming the development and functioning of applications.
+Unlike traditional systems, Ethereum is a decentralized, open-source computing network that allows developers to create and execute smart contracts, supporting a wide range of decentralized applications (dApps).

 Blockchain trilemma